heinwessels/factorio-better-victory-screen/readme.md

 ### Caveats:
 - Some statistics (like "distance walked") will only be accurate if mod is added at the start of a save file.
-- Most overhaul mods are not supported.
+- Overhaul mods that change the vanilla victory condition is not supported.
 - Finish button is not functional due to modding API limitations.

 # Credits